DFE-Digital/access-your-teaching-qualifications/app/views/qualifications/static/privacy.md

 ### How we use your personal data

+We use your personal data collected for the DfE Identity account to give you access to your teaching qualifications and certificates in the Access your teaching qualifications service.

-We use your personal data to:
+We also use your data in Access your teaching qualifications to:

-- create and secure your account
-- let you access many DfE teaching services
-- let you update your personal information in one place with DfE
-- check if you’re registered in our database of educational professionals
-- add you to our database of educational professionals
 - help us inform government policy to improve education
-- improve the service - we may ask you to participate in user research
+- improve the service - we may ask you to participate in user research.
+Your participation in research or survey activity is entirely voluntary.

 ### Who we share your data with